 Is it worth upgrading to the Stealthburner?

-At the end it is a question of personal taste.
-Myself, I value more the reliable opperation and clean simple design of the Afterburner and probably for my Trident I will just upgrade the extruder to the lighter LGX lite.
-I am not saying that the Stealthburner/CW2 is less reliable, but it introduces additional wires and leds – components that will require more maintenance in time.
+In the end, it is a question of personal taste.
+Myself, I value the reliable operation and clean simple design of the Afterburner, and probably for my Trident I will just upgrade the extruder to the lighter LGX lite.
+I am not saying that the Stealthburner/CW2 is less reliable, but it introduces additional wires and LEDs – components that will require more maintenance in time.